hortonworks/cloudbreak/README.md

 cbd logs periscope
 ```

-If everything went well then Cloudbreak will be available on http://YOUR_IP.
+If everything went well then Cloudbreak will be available on http://localhost.
 For more details and config parameters please check the documentation of [Cloudbreak Deployer](https://github.com/hortonworks/cloudbreak-deployer).

 The deployer has generated a `certs` directory under `cbd-local` directory which will be needed later on to set up IDEA properly.

-In order to kill Cloudbreak and Periscope containers running in docker/boot2docker and redirect the Cloudbreak and Periscope related traffic to the Cloudbreak running in IDEA, use the following command:
+In order to run Cloudbreak and Periscope from IDEA, put this into your Profile and restart cbd:

 ```
-cbd util local-dev
+export CB_LOCAL_DEV=true
 ```

+Cloudbreak and Periscope containers will be stopped and Uluwatu will connect to Java processes running on your host.

 ## IDEA